April 2019 Spanish general election

-Presiding over a minority government of 84 deputies, Pedro Sánchez struggled to maintain a working majority in the Congress with the support of the parties that had backed the no-confidence motion.
-The 2018 Andalusian regional election, which saw a strong performance of the far-right Vox party, resulted in the PSOE losing the regional government for the first time in history to a PP–Cs–Vox alliance.
-After the 2019 General State Budget was voted down in the Congress as a result of Republican Left of Catalonia (ERC) and Catalan European Democratic Party (PDeCAT) siding against the government, Sánchez called a snap election to be held on 28 April, one month ahead of the "Super Sunday" of local, regional, and European Parliament elections scheduled for 26 May.
+As new prime minister of Spain, Pedro Sánchez struggled to maintain a working majority in the Congress with the support of the parties that had backed the no-confidence motion, adopting a program of social measures (such as restoring universal health care for undocumented migrants and a minimum wage raise), gestures for left-wing parties (such as announcing the exhumation of Franco's remains) and a more conciliatory approach toward the new Catalan government under new Quim Torra.
+The 2018 Andalusian election, which saw a strong performance by the far-right Vox party, resulted in the PSOE losing the regional government for the first time in history to a PP–Cs–Vox alliance.
+After the 2019 General State Budget was voted down in the Congress as a result of Republican Left of Catalonia and Catalan European Democratic Party siding against the government, Sánchez called a snap election for 28 April, one month ahead of the "Super Sunday" of local, regional and European Parliament elections scheduled for 26 May.

-On a voter turnout of 71.8%, Sánchez's PSOE won a victory—the first for the party in a nationwide election in eleven years—with an improvement of 38 seats over its previous mark which mostly came at the expense of left-wing Unidas Podemos.
-The PSOE also became the largest party in the Senate for the first time since 1995, winning its first absolute majority of seats in that chamber since the 1989 election.
-The PP under Casado was reduced to 66 seats and 16.7% of the vote in what was dubbed the worst electoral setback for a major Spanish party since the collapse of the Union of the Democratic Centre (UCD) in 1982, and which was blamed to the party's shift to the right during the campaign.
+On a voter turnout of 71.8%, Sánchez's PSOE secured victory—the first for the party in a nationwide election since 2008—gaining 38 seats over its previous mark, mostly came at the expense of left-wing Unidas Podemos.
+The PSOE also became the largest party in the Senate for the first time since 1995, winning its first absolute majority in that chamber since 1989.
+The PP under Casado was reduced to 66 seats and 16.7% of the vote in the worst electoral setback for a major Spanish party since the collapse of the Union of the Democratic Centre in 1982, and which was partly blamed to the party's right-wing shift during the campaign.
 Cs saw an increase of support which brought them within striking distance of the PP, overcoming the latter in several major regions.
 The far-right Vox party entered Congress for the first time, but it failed to fulfill opinion polling expectations.
 The three-way split in the overall right-of-centre vote not only ended any chance of an Andalusian-inspired right-wing alliance, but it also ensured that Sánchez's PSOE would be the only party that could realistically form a government.
+Nonetheless, the failure in subsequent government formation negotiations resulted in Sánchez's re-election bid failing and a repeat election taking place in November.